Construction Company 2025 Agenda for ConFeX KSA Details

 Karim El-Jisr, Executive Director, Red Sea Global

-Mazen AlJuaid, VP Assets Construction Delivery, The Royal Commission for AlUla
+Mazen AlJuaid, Vice President Assets Construction Delivery, The Royal Commission for AlUla

 Networking break